Crime in Austria: Corruption

 Austria has a well-developed institutional and legal system, and most corruption cases under investigation by a parliamentary committee end with judicial trials and effective judgments.
 Several significant Austrian corruption cases took place during the 2000s involving land and regional officials, high-level public officials, the central government and, in one instance, the former Chancellor.

 In most cases, corrupt practices were related to conflicts of interest, abuse of office, money laundering and influence peddling.
 The corruption scandals have put into doubt the ethical standards of the political elite.
 This doubt is reflected in the findings of Eurobarometer 2012, where two-thirds of respondents perceive national politicians to be corrupt and also the most corrupt institution in Austria.

+Terrorism

+There has been several terrorist attacks in Austria, in the last years.

 Crime dynamics

 Austria is targeted by foreign criminals, with 64 percent of drug-related offences being carried out by criminals who are born abroad.
-According to British criminal Colin Blaney in his autobiography Undesirables, British thieves and confidence tricksters have targeted Austria on account of the fact that it is viewed as a soft touch due to its relatively low crime rates.
+According to British criminal Colin Blaney in his autobiography Undesirables, British thieves and confidence tricksters have targeted Austria because it is viewed as a soft touch due to its relatively low crime rates.